Generic name: oxcarbazepine [ ox-kar-BAY-zeh-peen ]

-Brand Name: Oxtellar XR, Trileptal
+Brand names: Oxtellar XR, Trileptal

 What is oxcarbazepine?

-Oxcarbazepine is used to treat partial seizures in adults and children who are at least 2 years old.
+The Oxtellar XR brand of oxcarbazepine is used with other medicines in adults and children who are at least 6 years old.

 Oxcarbazepine may also be used for purposes not listed in this medication guide.